Research on sexual and reproductive health throughout the world

 Over the years, HRP has contributed in many ways to advancing sexual and reproductive health.
 This shares highlights of some of the landmark achievements.
 It is dedicated to all those who have contributed their time and effort to the work of HRP.

-HRP’s vision is the attainment of all peoples of the highest possible level of sexual and reproductive health.
+HRP’s vision is the attainment of all people of the highest possible level of sexual and reproductive health.
 It strives for a world where all women’s and men’s rights to enjoy sexual and reproductive health are promoted and protected, and all women and men, including adolescents and those who are underserved and marginalized, have access to sexual and reproductive health information and services.

 HRP is a global leader in reproductive health research